-Prior to joining George Mason, John was a Communications Officer in the Office of Communications at the National Academies.
-In his role at the Academies, John helped to communicate the work of the institution to broader audiences, worked on programs to connect empirical research on the science of science communication with the needs of practitioners, and developed communication training programs for scientists and engineers.
+Prior to joining George Mason, John was a Communications Officer in the Office of Communications at the National Academies of Sciences, Engineering, and Medicine.
+In his role at the Academies, he helped to communicate the work of the institution to broader audiences, worked on programs to connect empirical research on the science of science communication with the needs of practitioners, and developed communication training programs for scientists and engineers.

 John also holds an M.S. in environmental science from American University in Washington D.C.
 His master’s research examined the potential of opinion leaders to catalyze wider public engagement with climate change and complement traditional media outreach strategies.